Terry Camilleri

 Terrance Camilleri (born 7 November 1949) is a Maltese-born Australian actor who has performed actively in both the United Kingdom and United States.
 He is best recognised for portraying Emperor Napoleon I in the blockbuster comedy film Bill & Ted's Excellent Adventure (1989).

 Biography

 Camilleri was born in British Malta, and made his feature film debut in Peter Weir's 1974 film The Cars That Ate Paris.
 He appeared in the 1983 film Superman III.
-He also had a small role in Weir's The Truman Show.
+He also had a role in Peter Weir's The Truman Show.

 Other appearances include as Special Branch Investigator Hemmings in the science fiction film Incident at Raven's Gate.

 In 2003, he appeared in the American film Hey DJ.

-In 2006, as part of the World Cup campaign in Australia, Camilleri played the character of "History", an 800-year-old orc-like creature for the Nike "Stuff History" advertisements, which is part of Nike's soccer Joga Bonito adverts.
+In 2006, as part of the World Cup campaign in Australia, Camilleri played the character of "History" for the Nike "Stuff History" advertisements, which was part of Nike's soccer Joga Bonito adverts.

 In 2009, Camilleri appeared as a cashier in the science fiction-thriller film Knowing.

 In 2015, Camilleri co-starred in the family film Oddball.